 We start our journey after your arrival in Kathmandu.
 And go for a short drive towards the UNESCO world heritage sites of Changu Narayan Temple.
 It is believed to be an architectural masterpiece holding great religious importance to Hindus.
+Also, it is one of the oldest and highly respected temples in Nepal devoted to Lord Vishnu.
 We set off to one of the resorts at Nagarkot hill and capture beautiful sunset in the evening.
 Whereas magical sunrise views over the Himalayas the next morning.
 On the same day, we further head towards beautiful Dhulikhel and hike towards Namo Buddha monastery, Balthali hike, explore the village, sightseeing around monasteries, discover beautiful Panauti village, and drive back towards Kathmandu.

 Being a short and easy tour, it is a suitable trek for all regardless of fitness level, weather, altitudes, and other issues.
 Join Kathmandu Dhulikhel Balthali Panauti Tour at any time of the year with Nepal Mountain Trekkers.
 Contact us now for booking and further inquiries.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.